ISIS Unveiled: The Identity of The Insurgency in Syria and Iraq

 Turki al-Faisal publicly blamed Iraqi Prime Minister Nouri al-Maliki “for the loss of large parts of northern Iraq to terrorists”.

 ISIS Unveiled – A Two-Headed Monster.
 We have unveiled ISIS, and ISIS Unveiled turned out to be a two-headed monster.
 Its body consists of volunteers, mercenaries and Saudi, Turkish and U.S. intelligence operatives and special forces.
-Its two heads are the royal family of Saudi Arabia and the CIA headquarters in Langley, Virginia, U.S.A.
+Its two heads are the royal family of Saudi Arabia and the CIA headquarters in Langley, Virginia, U.S.A. with its twin JSOC at the Pentagon.

 Any appraisal of any foreign, political or military intervention in Iraq without considering these facts would lead to the wrong conclusion.
 It is precisely therefore, that one will not find any of this information in other than fragmented form in any of the western or Gulf-Arab media.